Link Search Menu Expand Document

 ‘moral reasoning is an effortful process (as opposed to an automatic process), usually engaged in after a moral judgment is made, in which a person searches for arguments that will support an already-made judgment’ (Haidt & Bjorklund, 2008, p.
 189).[2]

-Hindriks observes (in effect) that even this less radical view appears to conflict with the idea that moral reasoning often appears to be necessary for condoning and performing inhumane acts (Hindriks, 2014; Hindriks, 2015).
+Hindriks observes (in effect) that this view appears to conflict with the idea that moral reasoning often appears to be necessary for condoning and performing inhumane acts (Hindriks, 2014; Hindriks, 2015).
 Affective support for judgements about not harming can be overcome with reason.
 Affective obstacles to deliberately harming other people can be overcome with reason.
 This should not be possible if reason usually occurs after a moral judgement is made and enables people only to provide post hoc justification for it.[3]

 So is moral reasoning ‘usually engaged in after a moral judgment is made’?
 Or is it essential for overcoming affective support for judgements about not harming?
 This discussion can be sharpened by considering moral disengagement.